HTML has links - PDF has Authentication

 (c) Other activities related to extending credit where real property does not secure the debt.
 Such activities include, but are not limited to, servicing loans, making loans (including any fees related to such loans), and buying and selling loans.
 Apportionable receipts from these activities are attributed in the same manner a financial institution attributes income under WAC 458-20-19404.

-(d) All other apportionable receipts from such businesses are attributed using subsections (301) through (304) of this rule or WAC 458-20-19403.
+(d) All other apportionable receipts.
+All other apportionable receipts from such businesses are attributed using subsections (301) through (304) of this rule or WAC 458-20-19403.

 (306) What does "unable to attribute" mean?
 A taxpayer is "unable to attribute" apportionable receipts when the taxpayer has no commercially reasonable means to acquire the information necessary to attribute the apportionable receipts.
 Cost and time may be considered to determine whether a taxpayer has no commercially reasonable means to acquire the information necessary to attribute apportionable receipts.
+See Examples 44 through 46 below, as well as Examples 5 through 7 in this rule.

 PART 4.
 RECEIPTS FACTOR.

 (402) Receipts factor calculation.
-The receipts factor is: Washington attributed apportionable receipts divided by world-wide apportionable receipts less throw-out income (see subsection (403) of this section).
+The receipts factor is: Washington-attributed apportionable receipts divided by world-wide apportionable receipts less throw-out income (see subsection (403) of this section).
 The receipts factor expressed algebraically is:

 (Receipts